The Evolution of Pipe Organ Relays

 There are many reasons to record a piece of music.
 An organist can more objectively evaluate his performance by listening to his recording, or he might learn by listening to another organist's recorded performance.
 To make an audio CD, for example, the organist can record a few takes to the computer, and keep the best one.
 When it's time to bring in the microphones for the acoustical recording, the computer plays back the selected digital recordings, which replay the organ pipes in what is truly a perfect recreation of the original hand-played performance.

 In a pipe organ, dynamic expression cannot be achieved by changing the pipes' wind pressure since doing so alters their musical pitches.
-But dynamic expression can be accomplished by placing the organ into a pipe chamber with a window-like opening covered with swell shades which are the acoustical equivalent of venetian blinds.
+But dynamic expression can be accomplished by placing the organ into a closed pipe chamber with a window-like opening covered with swell shades which are the acoustical equivalent of venetian blinds.
 From the remote console the organist can vary the degree of swell shade opening to add dynamic expression to his music.
 In our Wurlitzer, the computer can specify which swell shade blades are to be used as well as their specific location, and sequence of opening.
 For example, when we are alone, Mildred and I enjoy listening to music recorded previously during concert performances here; but it can get pretty loud without a sound absorbing audience present, so we can reset the swell shades to limit sound levels for more comfortable listening.

 Setting Up a Computer Relay